AndyObtiva/abstract_feature_branch/README.md

 ### Recommendation

 It is recommended that you use environment variable overrides on Heroku only as an emergency or temporary measure.
-Afterward, make the change officially in config/features.yml, deploy, and remove the environment variable override for the long term.
+Afterward, make the change official in config/features.yml, deploy, and remove the environment variable override for the long term.

 ### Gotcha with abstract feature branching in CSS and JS files